bokwoon95/grepf/README.md

    Options:
       --help       Show this help
-      --list       Instead of showing each match, show an overview of which files were matched
-      --describe   Show the full command that grepf transforms into --raw        Raw unfiltered searches i.e. .git/ is filtered by default, this turns it off
+      --list       List the files that are affected --describe   Show the full command that grepf transforms into --raw        Raw unfiltered searches i.e. .git/ is filtered by default, this turns it off